Kalb-Ramond field, black holes and black strings in (2 + 1)D

+In this paper we also noted that a solution with a non-zero asymptotic Kalb-Ramond field is equivalent to a solution with no Kalb-Ramond field and non-zero rotation at asymptotic infinity.
+In general, non-zero rotation allows negative mass solutions.

 In an upcoming work we study the thermodynamics and partition functions of the black hole and black string solutions.
-We also study the casual structure of the solutions in detail.
+We also study the causal structure of the solutions in detail.

+In this paper we mainly presented black hole and black string solutions.
+In a future work we hope to study in greater detail the marginal operator that generates the deformation on the world-sheet.